schrmad/virtual_voting_booth/README.md

 <p align="justify"> After all registered voters have voted, the results are displayed.
 This simulates
 a user being able to check that their vote was counted.
 Note: Requires cryptography library DL instructions: https://cryptography.io/en/latest/  </p>

+### TO-DO

+1. Change readme to html using hackMD

+2. Divide into main method and other smaller files

+3. Create sample data

+4. Connect to database